cloverrose/pkgdep/README.md

   - Controls log output format
   - Valid values: `json`, `text`
   - Default: `json`
+- `inspector.file` (optional, experimental)
+  - Path to write inspector output
+  - If unspecified, inspector output is not saved
+  - Inspector output contains information about which dependency rules were used
+  - **Warning**: The inspector feature is experimental and may change or be removed in future versions without notice.

 You can configure via commandline option or golangci setting.